Category Archive: Research

 Where do we come in?
 We will be reaching out to states all over the country – 29 in total – to get an overarching view of how and why CS is integrated (or not integrated) into K-5 classrooms.
 We will also be conducting a systematic literature review (SLR) to better facilitate conversations around promising practices integrating CS into K-5 learning environments.
 Overall, this information will be used as a launching point that Code.org will be able to use as they continue to expand their mission of teaching all students computer science.

 Are you interested in finding out more about our work?
-Watch our social media, visit our project page and look for our ongoing updates, or visit Code.org’s Computer Science Connections page and start integrating CS into your curriculum.
+Watch our social media and look for our ongoing updates, or visit Code.org’s Computer Science Connections page and start integrating CS into your curriculum.

 Computer Science Teachers’ Problems of Practice: Solve This!